10-minute phone consultation (free of charge)

 MY WORK AND TRAINING

 I am a licensed clinical social worker in private practice with an emphasis on adolescent and adult individuals.
 I hold dual clinical licensure in Colorado and New York, and I currently practice in the latter.
 I hold a master's degree in clinical social work from the University of Denver's Graduate School of Social Work, where I graduated with honors.
 I bring to my clinical social work over fifteen years of experience in the fields of mental health and family advocacy.
-My clinical interests include women's health and wellness, anxiety disorders, mindfulness-based stress reduction, and the role of creativity in promoting favorable mental health.
+My clinical interests include women's health and wellness, anxiety disorders, trauma resolution, mindfulness-based stress reduction, and the role of creativity in promoting favorable mental health.
 I am a longstanding member of the National Association of Social Workers.

 I am also a dedicated songwriter.
 Some of my songs have managed to find loving homes with audiences, both nationally and abroad.
 I craft songs that reflect my obvious interest in the human condition.
 Throughout my career as a songwriter I have been honored to offer my time and music performance to numerous non-profit agencies and social activist groups focusing on child advocacy, AIDS awareness, animal welfare, environmental conservation and gender equality.
 Most recently, several of my songs have also been licensed by various corporate entities for use in television and internet advertising.